 Brown Rice and Pinto Bean Salad with Poblano and Red Bell Pepper

 Brown Rice and Pinto Bean Salad with Poblano and Red Bell Pepper is a perfect meatless side dish for Cinco de Mayo.
 And this tasty rice and bean salad is low-glycemic, gluten-free, vegan, dairy-free, and South Beach Diet Phase Two.
-Use the Diet-Type Index to find more recipes like this one.
+Use Vegan Recipes to find more recipes like this one.

 I already shared Twenty-Five Healthy Mexican Food Dinners for Cinco de Mayo, but for some reason I still had Mexican food on the brain last week when I cooked with Jake.
 Maybe it was just the desire to use up some leftover brown rice and a Poblano chile that was in the fridge, but we had fun experimenting with those ingredients, and we both loved the resulting Brown Rice and Pinto Bean Salad with Poblano and Red Bell Pepper.

 I especially like the color the red onion adds in this salad, but if you’re not going to be eating it right away I would recommend using green onion instead, because the red onion flavor got stronger after the salad had been in the fridge a few days.
 But that didn’t stop me from gobbling it up for lunch one day, and this is great for a Meatless Monday lunch or side dish, even on the Mondays when it’s not Cinco de Mayo!

 There are two spicy ingredients here that I would say are essential to bump up the flavors in this salad.
 The first is my favorite Green Tabasco Sauce in the dressing, and the other one is a finely chopped Poblano Chile in the salad.
 I love the flavor of raw Poblano Chiles, often called Pasilla Peppers in grocery stores.
 Even with both those spicy additions, this was just slightly spicy, and in a good way!